New Jersey Boat Accident Lawyers

 Know Your Rights

-If you were a guest on a recreational vessel, you may not have been aware of all of the laws and regulations for safe and legal operation of a boat.
+If you were a guest on a recreational vessel or a paying customer on a commercial vessel, you may not have been aware of all of the laws and regulations for safe and legal operation of a boat.
 You placed your trust in the boat owner or operator.

 But after a boating accident, you need to have a reliable professional to answer your questions and protect your rights as a victim.
 Contact Lependorf & Silverstein, P.C., today for a free consultation.
 We will review your case and let you know if you have a valid claim for your injuries and damages.
 Call at (609) 240-0040 or email us to have your legal questions answered.